-The raw image data is organized in a FITS file.
+The Level 1 image data are organized in a FITS file.
 The primary header and data unit (HDU) is used to store the reconstructed image from telemetry.
 Additional data are stored in the extensions of the file.
-The two tables below contain a description of the layout for the extensions for raw data.
+The two tables below contain a description of the layout for the extensions for Level 1 data.

 As described previously, LORRI operates in two binning modes: 1x1 and 4x4.
-For the 1x1 binning mode, the raw image dimensions are 1028x1024 where columns 0 through 1023 are the optically active region of the CCD and the remaining columns (1024-1027) are from optically inactive region (dark columns) of the CCD and represent a temperature-specific measurement of the bias value.
-For the 4x4 binning mode, the raw image dimensions are 257×256 where columns 0 through 255 are optically active and column 256 for the dark column.
+For the 1x1 binning mode, the Level 1 image dimensions are 1028x1024 where columns 0 through 1023 are the optically active region of the CCD and the remaining columns (1024-1027) are from optically inactive region (dark columns) of the CCD and represent a temperature-specific measurement of the bias value.
+For the 4x4 binning mode, the Level 1 image dimensions are 257 x 256 where columns 0 through 255 are optically active and column 256 for the dark column.

-Table 9-1: Raw FITS file extension layout (ApID => Packet Application ID)
+Table 9-1: Level 1 FITS file extension layout (ApID => Packet Application ID)